UC Davis Cannabis and Hemp Research Forums (monthly)

 Vince Lane is an entrepreneur and investor with over twenty five years of startup and corporate experience.
 He's also a UC Davis alumnus.
 Vince's background spans across real estate, business development, technology, IT, entertainment - and now cannabis/hemp.

-The Seed Biotechnology Center offered a course on Hemp Breeding and Seed Production October 29-30, 2019.
+Seed Biotechnology Center short course: Hemp Breeding and Seed Production

 Hemp Breeding and Seed Production was a two-day course designed to enhance the knowledge of professionals working on hemp improvement and propagation.
 The course covered hemp seed production topics such as flowering, pollination, seed development, harvesting and certification.
 Course participants also learned about hemp genomics, genetics, sex expression, types of cultivars with corresponding breeding schemes and intellectual property protection options.
 The course was delivered in an interactive format with lectures and discussions.
 The instructors included experts from the public and private sectors.
 165 students participated.
-As there was strong interest in the course (100 still on a waiting list) and positive comments from participants, it will be offered again next year (time TBD).
+The course was offered again in 2020 (see above).